Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 ##### 2. Open Cashonize.com
 1. Open the [Cashonize web wallet](https://cashonize.com/) in your browser and paste your seed phrase (from your Electron Cash wallet) into the text box below where it says “Import existing wallet.”
 Leave the derivation path as the default value and click the Import button.
 	1. If you prefer, you can create a new wallet in Cashonize and later on import that wallet into Electron Cash.
-To go this route, use the “Create new wallet” functionality on Cashonize.com.
+To go this route, use the “Create new wallet” function on Cashonize.com.
     2. Click on the gear in the tab bar.
     3. Click the “Show seed phrase” button and securely store the seed phrase that is shown there.
-		1. To import this seed phrase into Electron Cash, click the File menu \> New/Restore in Electron Cash.
+		1. To import this seed phrase into Electron Cash, click the **File** menu \> New/Restore in Electron Cash.
         2. Follow the dialog and select “Standard wallet” \> “I already have a seed”.
         3. On the next screen, paste your seed phrase from Cashonize and, later, accept the default derivation path.
         4. Finish the dialog and you will have successfully “mirrored” your wallet on both Cashonize and Electron Cash.
 2. If you are using an existing wallet, it’s important to note that Cashonize is a single-address wallet.
 It only sees and uses the first address (i.e., _primary address_) in your wallet.
 So, that first address should have a BCH balance.
 If it doesn’t, you can just do a consolidating transaction in Electron Cash.
 	1. In case you need to perform a consolidating transaction because your _primary address_ has no or insufficient BCH balance, please do the following.
-		1. Visit the Addresses tab in Electron Cash and find the address that has an index value of ‘0’.
+		1. Visit the Addresses tab in Electron Cash and find the address that has an `index` value of ‘0’.
 		2. Right-click it and select Copy Address.
 		3. Now visit the Coins tab in Electron Cash and select any UTXO(s) that have a BCH balance that you wish to consolidate (i.e., move to the _primary address_).
 		4. Once selected (you can select more than one if you like), right-click and select Spend.
 This will open the Send screen and show in the From field the UTXO(s) you are consolidating.
 		5. Paste into the "Pay to" field the _primary address_ of your wallet.
 		6. You can enter a description if you like and you can enter the amount you wish to consolidate to your primary address, or just hit max.
 		7. If consolidating many UTXOs, make sure the fee is not too high and click send.
-		8. This should consolidate the selected coins to your wallet's primary address.
+		8. This should consolidate the selected UTXOs to your wallet's _primary address_.

-##### 3. Get Token ID (`category`)
+##### 3. Get the Token ID (`category`)

-1. Click on the “CreateTokens” tab top right in Cashonize.
-Leave the token-type with its default value of “Fungible Tokens”.
+1. In your Cashonize wallet, click on the “CreateTokens” tab top right.
+Leave the "token-type" with its default value of “Fungible Tokens”.
-2. The wallet will select a parent UTXO to use as the input for the transaction that creates your FT and show it as the ‘Planned tokenId’, otherwise known as the `category` for your FT.
+2. The wallet will select a _pre-genesis transaction_ UTXO to use as the input for the transaction that creates your FT (i.e., the _genesis transaction_).
+Cashonize will show it as the "Planned tokenId", otherwise known as the `category` for your FT.
 Copy this hash to your clipboard.
 3. Choose the Total Supply.
 This can be tricky, because the decision depends on how many decimal places you want your FT to have.
 	1. For example, if you want a total supply of 21 million with 8 decimal places, then the number you enter here should be 2100000000000000.
 Do not enter any decimal points or commas here.
 The decimal point actually gets “placed” by the metadata, and is not present on-chain.
 So you have to put your desired total supply and then add on the digits for the decimal places to that.
 Here is another example: If you want a total supply of one-thousand with two decimal places, then enter 100000.
-4. Do not submit the form yet.
+4. **Do not submit the form yet.**

-##### 4. Create Token Metadata
+##### 4. Create the Token Metadata
 1. Click on the little black arrow to expand the metadata section.
 Open in another tab the [BCMR Generator Tool](https://bcmr-generator.netlify.app/).
-	1. The ‘Planned tokenId’ from the Create Token page should now be pasted into the Tokenid field on the BCMR Generator Tool page, if it’s not pre-filled.
+	1. The "Planned tokenId" from the "Create Token" page should now be pasted into the "Tokenid" field on the BCMR Generator Tool page, if it’s not pre-filled.
 	2. Enter your Token Name, Token Description, Token Symbol (ticker), Icon Link, Decimals, Website URL and any other URLs you would like to associate with your new token.
 		1. If this is just a fun or throwaway token for testing, then you can fill out whatever you want for this information.
-Furthermore, you can always update your token’s metadata later as long as the URL where you publish it remains active.
+Furthermore, you can always update your token’s metadata later.
-		2. However, if you think you might like for your token to achieve the highest-possible level of trust and acceptance in the community, then you should read the [listing standards at otr.cash](https://otr.cash/docs/list/) before proceeding further.
+		2. However, if you think you might like for your token to achieve the highest-possible level of trust and acceptance in the community, then you can read the [listing standards at otr.cash](https://otr.cash/docs/list/) before proceeding further.
 		3. The Icon Link is a URL to the image that will represent your token in wallets, block explorers and other apps across the BCH ecosystem.
 If you can, use an SVG.
 AVIF, WebP and PNG are also acceptable.
 If you choose a format other than SVG, be sure the image is exactly 400px x 400px.
 Transparency is supported.
 			1. It is recommended to host your Icon on IPFS to ensure it is always available.
 [Nft.storage](https://nft.storage/) is an easy, free way to do that.
 You can also patronize [mainnet\_pat’s](https://twitter.com/mainnet_pat) IPFS pinning service, which currently costs 0.0025 BCH (about USD$0.60 at the time of publication).
 			2. Once uploaded, copy the CID (“Content Identifier”) from [nft.storage](https://nft.storage/files/).
 Now create a URL that starts with `https://ipfs.io/ipfs/` and ends with the CID.
 If your Icon comes up, you were successful.
 For example, here is the one for the [XRBF token icon](https://ipfs.io/ipfs/bafkreiax4h2evyf4g7iuu6kuqkxwez4kvduxayngj5vxmvgrekipevptl4).